What makes you different / unique?

 What system do you teach?

-Our advanced motorcycle training courses are based on a combination of the UK Police pursuit method and our own training syllabus, garnered through years of real-road riding experience.
-These two factors make us best-in-class for advanced rider training.
+Our advanced motorcycle training courses are based on a combination of the UK Police pursuit method and our own training syllabus and riding system, garnered through years of real-road riding experience.
+These factors make us best-in-class for advanced rider training.

 How are the courses structured?